haidangnguyen-cs/flight-delay-gnn-system/README.md

 ## System Architecture

-The system follows a **Lambda Architecture** combined with an MLOps workflow:
+The system follows a **Kappa Architecture** combined with an MLOps workflow:

 1. **Ingestion Stream:** CSV data is published to Kafka topics as streaming events.